 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Wilms Tumor.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the kidneys

 Every person has two kidneys.
 They are bean-shaped organs located above the waist on both sides of the spine.
 They are closer to the back of the body than the front.
 The kidneys filter waste from the blood and make urine.

 As the kidneys develop in an unborn baby, some of the early cells will become glomeruli, which are balls of blood vessels that filter water, salt, and waste out of the blood.
 Others will become nephrons, which are the tubes through which the water, salt, and waste pass.

 About Wilms Tumor

 If the early cells of the kidney do not develop into glomeruli or nephrons, clusters of the immature cells may form in the kidneys when the baby is born.
 Usually, these cells mature by the time a child is three or four years old, but some may grow uncontrollably, forming a mass of immature cells.
 This mass is called a Wilms tumor.
 It can also be called a nephroblastoma.